- Colour doesn’t exist – at least not in the literal sense

-I’m curious about how our minds work.
+As a business keynote speaker, I’m curious about how our minds work.
 Actually I’m mostly curious about how my own mind works.
-I’m only curious about your mind after I’m finished with mine.
+I’m only curious about your mind after I’m finished with mine 🙂

-A few weeks ago I watched a YouTube clip by Smarter Every Day that suggested the world exists in shades of grey, with no colour in it at all.
+A YouTube clip by Smarter Every Day that suggests the world exists in shades of grey, with no colour in it at all.
 Our brains colour the world in on our behalf, for all kinds of really good survival reasons.
 There is an excellent exercise in the video that brilliantly illustrates that your brain adds colour.
 Defs worth a watch.
+It will blow your mind (well it did mine)

 To be honest, practically, it doesn’t matter.
 Whether the world has colour or our brains colour it in once the light signals arrive through our eyes is not going to change how we make it through our day.
 I don’t think you can suddenly separate or reprogramme your mind to switch your colouring function on and off at will (although it’d be an awesome party trick).